Basmatz/Basmatz.github.io/README.md

 <br/><br/>
 <a name="webapp_movie"></a>
 ### Web Application
 Creating and explaining this recommender is one thing, but to be able to let others trying it out was something I definitely wanted to achieve aswell.
+Very crucial to get this working, I had to export the final matrices as binary files so I didn't had to re-run the whole code which takes an hour to complete.
-To make this possible I needed a website, a webfamework where my recommender system could run on and a platform to host this framework.
+I exported the calculated matrices with the pickle library so I can skip this step from now on.
+To make the application interactive I needed a website, a webfamework where my recommender system could run on and a platform to host this framework.

 For the website I used the open-source HTML/CSS framework from Twitter called [Bootstrap](https://getbootstrap.com/), since this is a quick way to create the front end of a website.
 The website aswell as the python code for the recommender is running on [Flask](https://flask.palletsprojects.com/en/1.1.x/) which creates a local web application.
 This webapp I'm hosting on [Heroku](https://www.heroku.com/home), a cloud-based platform as a service to be able to access the website online.